erajakhtar/shared/CrowdPoint_crwdtoken_2022.md

 The power requirements for running Vogon on a machine are the same as running any standard piece of enterprise-grade software.
-This level of energy usage is no different from running data-intensive software services on Amazon Web Services, Microsoft Azure, and Google clouds.
+This level of energy usage is no different from running data-intensive software services on Amazon Web Services, Microsoft Azure, and Google Cloud.

 ## Vogon Security